-A popular park in the north-east corner of Boroondara, Greythorn Park has a fascinating history, explored in the Greythorn Park, North Balwyn Interpretation Strategy.
+A popular park in the north-east corner of Boroondara, Greythorn Park has a fascinating history, explored in the Greythorn Park, North Balwyn Interpretation Strategy of 2013.
 The strategy made recommendations for the interpretive signs now found within the park's grounds.

 The land comprising what is now Greythorn Park, bounded by Frank, Robert and Alpha streets, North Balwyn, was originally owned by British merchant Henry Elgar who lived in the West Indies and used an agent to manage his Australian investments.